deanwheatley/Daemon-Breathalyzer/LOG_MONITORING_BRAINSTORM.md

 ## Overview

-Extend the ASUS Fan Control application to include comprehensive system log monitoring with real-time tailing, filtering, and error tracking capabilities.
+Extend the Daemon Breathalyzer application to include comprehensive system log monitoring with real-time tailing, filtering, and error tracking capabilities.

 ---